AnuragAnalog/Neural-Networks/README.md

 ## Assignments

-> Check the readme's in the dirctoeies for more description
+> Check the readme's in the directories for more description

 * assignment1: Implementing Single layer Perception